kmiguel10/decentralized-ranked-choice-voting/README.md

 # Decentralized Ranked Choice Voting Contract

+*NOTE: This version of the smart contract uses Chainlink Automation in switching from different phases of the election.*

 ## What is [Ranked Choice Voting](https://ballotpedia.org/Ranked-choice_voting_(RCV))?

 A ranked-choice voting system (RCV) is an electoral system in which voters rank candidates by preference on their ballots.
 If a candidate wins a majority of first-preference votes, he or she is declared the winner.
 If no candidate wins a majority of first-preference votes, the candidate with the fewest first-preference votes is eliminated.
 First-preference votes cast for the failed candidate are eliminated, lifting the next-preference choices indicated on those ballots.
 A new tally is conducted to determine whether any candidate has won a majority of the adjusted votes.
 The process is repeated until a candidate wins an outright majority